Alaska Alpine Logistics

 - Ground transportation to Merrill Field for our Lake Clark and Katmai trips

-- Lodging on Night 1 (some trips include extended lodging - see specific itineraries or call us for details)
+- Lodging on the first or last night of the departure for most of our departures. (some trips include extended lodging, some trips do not have a lodging component - see specific itineraries or call us for details)

 - Storage for your extra travel items while in the field